melke/SlimLogger/README.md

    This filtering is done in the central log config class, so you don't need to edit individual source files.
   * **Async, serial logging** - Logging is done asynchronously on a separate serial thread, making sure that log entries are printed in the correct order, without blocking the main thread.
-  * **No unneccesary code execution** - Log messages are autoclosures, so code evaluations in the log messages are only executed if the loglevel matches the log level set in the config.
+  * **No unnecessary code execution** - Log messages are autoclosures, so code evaluations in the log messages are only executed if the loglevel matches the log level set in the config.
-  * **Injectable log destinations** - Besides logging to the console, you can also inject your own custom log destination class.
+  * **Injectable log destinations** - Besides logging to the console, you can also inject your own custom log destination classes.
   Just create a class that implements a single method in the `LogDestination` protocol.
 There is already a premade [log destination class for logging to the cloud service Loggly](README-LogglyDestination.md).